tonybanters/tonybtw.com/content/tutorial/nixos-from-scratch/index.md

 remaining space, type: Linux Filesystem
 ```

-Alright, let's sanity check that with an lsblk to confirm, and ther we go.
+Alright, let's sanity check that with an lsblk to confirm, and there we go.
 We see our 3 partitions we just made.
 Let's make those file systems.
+(Edited, thanks Tux for the reminder.)

 And the nixos handbook recommends we use labels for our partitions, so let's go ahead and do so.